AlaaAbuHantash/Network-Programming-MiniProjects/README.md

 5. It sends the client’s HTTP request to the Web server.
 6. It forwards the response it receives from the Web server to the browser.

+Those MiniProjects are done by:Yousef Hadder, Alaa Abu Hantash and Mais Tawalbeh.